moooninjune/SEED-labs/lab1/lab1-task4.md

 ### Revision:

-- You select a cipher type (e.g., AES), and then choose a mode of operation (e.g., CFB, ECB, CBC) based on the security requirements and the nature of your data.
+- You select a cipher type (e.g., AES), and then choose a mode of operation (e.g., CFB, ECB, CBC) based on the security requirements.

-- For block ciphers, when the size of a plaintext is not a multiple of the block size, padding may be required.
+- For block ciphers, when the size of a plaintext is not a multiple of the block size, *padding* may be required.

 | Concept | 1 | 2 |
 | ------- | ---------- | -------- |